Tpj-root/isro/Quiz_Assessment.md

 ```
 Which lunar feature does SARA instrument of Chandrayaan-1 help investigate through its measurements?

-Ans: d.
+My_Ans: d.
 The behavior of the Moon’s exosphere and ionosphere

 Which instrument did the Chandrayaan-3’s Pragyan carry to study the lunar surface?

-Ans: d.
+My_Ans: d.
 A Laser-Induced Breakdown Spectroscope (LIBS)

 One of the discoveries from Chandrayaan-1 regarding the Moon is:

-Ans: c.
+My_Ans: c.
 Evidence of ancient volcanic activity

 DFSAR of Chandrayaan-2 is designed to operate at which frequencies?

-Ans: b.
+My_Ans: b.
 Dual frequencies: L-band and S-band

 The main surface alteration process on the Moon is:

-Ans: a. space weathering
+My_Ans: a. space weathering

 ```